Searchplex is presenting at Berlin Buzzwords 2026. Meet us there.

 Domain: Legal Technology

-Legal retrieval systems fail when citation precision, jurisdiction hierarchy, multilingual sources, and grounded answers are treated like generic document search.
-Searchplex designs retrieval systems for legal and regulatory environments where multilingual legal search, legal document retrieval, and verifiable answers have to hold up in production.
+Legal retrieval fails when citations, jurisdiction hierarchy, and multilingual sources are treated like generic document search.
+Searchplex designs systems where article-level grounding and verifiable answers hold up in production.

 Explore Capabilities